Skip to main content

 SELECT * FROM sap_bics_lineage_trace(

-source_object => 'VBAK',
+source_object => '0D_NW_C01',

-source_field => 'NETWR'
+source_field => '0D_NW_NETV'

 );

-Lineage as a JSON Graph
+Lineage as a JSON graph

 sap_bics_lineage_graph_json() returns the full lineage as a JSON document, suitable for visualization libraries (D3, Cytoscape, etc.) or export to external graph tools.